verdaccio/verdaccio/website/versioned_docs/version-5.x/setup-pnpm.md

 ---
 id: setup-pnpm
-title: "pnpm"
+title: 'pnpm'
 ---

 ### pnpm {#pnpm}

 > This includes 6.x or higher series.

 `pnpm` recognize by default the configuration at `.npmrc` and also the `--registry` value.
 This means that you can follow the same commands described in [npm](setup-npm.md) replacing `npm` by `pnpm`.

 ## Troubleshooting